Zero-Party Data for Consumer Brands

 What is zero-party data?

 Zero-party data is information from customers that they voluntarily and deliberately share with you.
-You acquire it through quizzes/polls, website activity, and customer profiles.
+You acquire it through quizzes/polls, website activity, customer profiles, messages with customers, and elsewhere.
 You can then use this data to build personalized and specific product suggestions, interactive experiences, and targeted marketing for each customer at scale.

 By engaging in this kind of dialogue with your customers, you’ll find that data collection, marketing, and interactions become more of a conversation rather than a one-way presentation of information and products.
 This shift gives you specialized data that improves your business and makes customers feel heard and valued while finding the best products for them.